CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repository?

-It has downloaded into your local machine.
+It has downloaded into your local machine

 ## Question 11